Valacirca3927/networking/bgp.md

 AS and Router ID of the BGP router that did the atomic aggregation.

 ### COMMUNITY
-This is used to tag all the routes from a certain customer.
+Usually used to tag routes from a specific customer.

 Tag | Purpose
 -------------|--------------------------